aws-cloudformation/aws-guard-rules-registry/GUARD_RULES_CONTRIBUTION_GUIDE.md

     }
     ```
-7. Write a rule clauses inside named rule block.
-Please add a `custom message` to each clause. `custom message` is expressed as `<<message>>` where message is any string which ideally provides information regarding the clause preceding it.
+7. Write rule clauses inside the named rule block.
+Please add a `custom message` to each clause.
+The `custom message` is expressed as `<<message>>` where 'message' is any string which ideally provides information regarding the clause preceding it.
     ```
     # Rule Intent: All DynamoDB Tables must have Point-In-Time-Recovery enabled